'Hypersomnia' means excessive sleep or sleepiness that interferes with everyday life.

 Signs and symptoms

-The excessive sleepiness may have a negative impact on the person's work, relationships and social life, and they may also:
+The excessive sleepiness may have a negative impact on the person's work, relationships and social life.

 - have mental health problems, such as anxiety or depression